kinnpiano1970/demo-repo/README.md

  2 files changed, 5 insertions(+)
  create mode 100644 index.html

-(NOTE: After any changes to my files I must commit changes:)
+(NOTE: After any changes to my files I must "git add ." to add changes to be committed and "git commit -m" to commit changes:)

 ## This saves my commits locally, but their not live on GITHUB yet.